 - If the individual whose adrenaline autoinjector has been used has anaphylaxis before their adrenaline autoinjector is replaced, they should be taken immediately to hospital by ambulance.
 If the individual is not insured for the ambulance cost, this expense should be covered by the institution.

 - Adrenaline autoinjectors are available from pharmacies without a prescription at full price.

-- In Australia, the Pharmaceutical Benefits Scheme (PBS) listing for adrenaline autoinjectors allows for authority prescriptions of a maximum quantity of 2 adrenaline autoinjectors (EpiPen or Anapen) for children or adults (no repeats).
+- In Australia, the Pharmaceutical Benefits Scheme (PBS) listing for adrenaline autoinjectors allows for authority prescriptions of a maximum quantity of 2 adrenaline autoinjectors (EpiPen) for children or adults (no repeats).
 They are available at a subsidised cost when prescribed by doctors for individuals considered to be at high risk of anaphylaxis.